First-time Buyer Guide: Introduction

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 For the Lifetime ISA, you must be over 18 but under 40 to open an account.
-If you need to withdraw money for any reason other than your first home (up to £450,000) or retirement, you’ll pay a government withdrawal charge of 25% on the amount you withdraw.
-This means you’ll get back less than you’ve put in.
+A 25% government penalty applies if you withdraw money from a Lifetime ISA for any reason other than buying your first home (up to £450,000) or for retirement, and you may get back less than you paid into your Lifetime ISA